DipankarQ/Landing-Page/README.md

 # Landing-Page
-This Repo About Landing Page's
+This Repo About Landing Page's.
+Tech Skills:- About How to improve the component.